haringsrob/laravel-dev-tools/extensions/vscode/README.md

 Issues without clear steps to reproduce may be closed without answer.

+As it is experimental, there is no guarantee whatsoever that this will work.
+Please always ensure your code is under version control.

+Thing may be slow.

 ## Installation

 ### Requirements

+PHP 8.0, older versions will NOT work. (not even trying).
+LARAVEL 8.0, older versions will NOT work.

 This LSP is based on php in your runtime.
 I have not tested this with docker so for now assume it will not work from outside.